 If you or your child has a cavity that needs filling, a mouth full of metal is not your only option.
-For a more natural looking, tooth-colored filling, Erica K. Cummings, DDS, MAGD, offers composite fillings at Sterling Ridge Cosmetic & Family Dentistry in The Woodlands, Texas.
+For a more natural looking, tooth-colored filling, Erica K. Cummings, DDS, MAGD, D-ABDSM, offers composite fillings at Sterling Ridge Cosmetic & Family Dentistry in The Woodlands, Texas.
 Not only do these fillings help treat tooth decay, but they also look and feel just like the rest of your teeth.
 Call or book an appointment online today to learn more.

 A cavity is a small hole in your tooth caused by tooth decay.
 Over time, these tiny holes grow larger and deeper, eroding your tooth enamel and exposing your tooth to harmful plaque and bacteria.
 Some of the most common cavity symptoms include: